huangkang314/BehaviorAtlas/docs/tutorial.md

 ---

 This tutorial provides the full procedure of Behavior Atlas (BeA) framework.
 The MATLAB script of BeA was written in section, which could be run in substep.
 Demo data was attached to Data Resource.
-Download demo data and open `'run.m'` of BeA in MATLAB, then you could enjoy BeA by this turorial !
+Download demo data and open `run.m` of BeA in MATLAB, then you could enjoy BeA by this turorial !

 ### Add BeA path to MATLAB working path.